-Under traditional lockout, each authorized employee places his or her personal lock on each energy-isolating device before beginning service work, and then removes that lock after the work has been done.
+Under traditional lockout, each authorized employee places their personal lock on each energy-isolating device before beginning service work, and then removes that lock after the work has been done.
 Service work involving many employees and many energy-isolating devices can make traditional lockout complicated.

 In many workplaces, however, a group of authorized employees may need to service equipment that has several energy sources and several energy-isolating devices.
-To be most effective ensure lockout/tagout, group lockout may be performed.
+To be most effective and ensure lockout/tagout, authorized employees may perform a group lockout/tagout.

 Under the standard's group lockout/tagout requirements, a single authorized employee must assume the overall responsibility for the control of hazardous energy for all members of the group while the servicing or maintenance work is in progress.
 The authorized employee with the overall responsibility must implement the energy control procedures, communicate the purpose of the operation to the servicing and maintenance employees, coordinate the operation, and ensure that all procedural steps have been properly completed.